Preschool Extra Curricular Kids Activities

 Taking the sounds we hear and turning them into physical movements helps develop creativity and keeps children moving.
 These interactive classes are fun and silly and entertaining, and the children love them because they get to be themselves.
 From growing like flowers to catching bubbles these sessions allow their imaginations to blossom.

-Help your child practice their developing maths and reading skills with these fun educational games and activities offered at Tinies Daycare in Cheltenham.
+Help your child practice their developing maths and reading skills with these fun educational games and activities offered at Tinies Daycare nurseries located around the UK.